ow-mods/owml/Readme.md

 1. Extract the OWML zip file anywhere you want.
 2. Check that the path to the game is correct in OWML.Config.json.
 3. Download mods and put them in the Mods folder.
 Make sure each mod has its own folder in Mods.
 4. Run OWML.Launcher.exe **as administrator**.
-If you get tired of running as admin, give your user full control to all game files.
+If you get tired of running as admin, give your user full control to all game files instead.

 ## For modders